precap/dcc-ex.github.io/docs/ex-installer/installing.rst

    The programming track is for programming only.
 Make sure you are on the main track if you expect your loco to move or respond to light or sound commands.

-Click :doc:`here </ex-installer/testing>` or click the "next" button to learn how to test and use your |EX-CS|.
+See the :doc:`/ex-installer/testing` page or click the 'Next' button to learn how to test and use your |EX-CS|.

 |force-break|